Dick Tracy (video game): Reviews

 David M. Wilson from Computer Gaming World Magazine said that Dick Tracy: The Crime-Solving Adventure offered an interesting blend of action and puzzle, but criticized the arcade action and the limited difficulty.
+MegaTech reviewed the Sega Genesis version and gave a score of 89% summarizing: "A sort of Shinobi-style game with guns, Dick Tracy is a challenging and addictive action game which should appeal to fans of the movie and game players alike."